padolsey/xmllm/docs/schemas.md

 ### Type Processing Order

-When processing values, xmllm will do the following to a given value:
+When processing values, xmllm will:

+- 1. Check if element exists
+  - If missing → use default if provided, otherwise undefined
+  - If empty → use default if provided, otherwise continue processing
-1. Parse the raw value according to its type (e.g., `parseFloat` for numbers)
+- 2. Parse raw value according to type (e.g. `parseFloat` for numbers)
-2. Apply custom transform function (optional)
-3. Apply custom validation function (optional)
+- 3. Apply transform if present
-4. Use default value (or `null`) if the result is invalid or missing

 ```javascript
 const schema = {